hereticmilk/coloraide-contrasty/README.md

 An extension for [ColorAide](https://github.com/facelessuser/coloraide) that provides functionality to find accessible color variants that achieve specific contrast ratios against background colors.

+**WARNING!** It's a vibe-coding implementation and need more tests and code review of true programmers.
+Be carefull.

 ## Features

 - **Contrasty Method**: Find color variants that achieve target contrast ratios